Table of Contents

 Emvio Engineering gave me the opportunity to do a review on the Bondtech BMG Extruder.
-I’ve been wrecking my brain on how to do this article, for me its a hard one.
-This is because it was basically just plug and play on the Tevo Tornado.
+I’ve been wracking my brain on how to do this article; for me, it is a hard one.
+This is because it was just plugged and play on the Tevo Tornado.
 I didn’t have to change any firmware or VREF to get it to work.
 On my Tevo Tornado, the steps per mm on the extruder is 400.
 Even though the recommended value from Bondtech is 415, 400 is working just fine for me.

-In the future, I probably will change the steps per mm on the extruder to get a more accurate 3D prints, but for now I will stick to the 400.
+In the future, I probably will change the steps per mm on the extruder to get a more accurate 3D prints, but for now, I will stick to the 400.
 For this article, I will print two calibration cubes to show you the difference between 400 and 415 steps per mm.
-Some people might think that there wont be much of a difference, but we will wait and see.
+Some people might think that they won’t be much of a difference, but we will wait and see.

 Bondtech BMG Extruder Information

-Two drive wheels grip the filament from each side, providing a powerful and reliable feed into the hotend.
-From common materials like PLA and ABS, to flexible filament like professional Series Flex or Ninjaflex, the dual-drive gears of the Bondtech BMG can deliver a consistent flow of filament in either direct drive or bowden configurations.
+Two drive wheels grip the filament from each side, providing a robust and reliable feed into the hotend.
+From common materials like PLA and ABS to flexible filaments like professional Series Flex or Ninjaflex, the dual-drive gears of the Bondtech BMG can deliver a consistent flow of filament in either direct drive or Bowden configurations.

 EASILY ADJUSTABLE TENSION

 The BMG is designed with a door on the side that holds one of the dual-drive gears.
 This door is closed with a spring-tensioned thumbscrew.
 This thumbscrew enables an exact tension of the drive gears for the proper hold on the filament, with the ability to release the strain and simply load or unload the filament.
 All you need to do is pull away from the extruder so that the spring will compress just enough to release the pressure on the material, letting you easily feed it directly into the hotend.